ibm-cloud-docs/watson-assistant/handle-errors.md

 - If the user tries more than three times and the assistant still does not understand, step 2 executes.
 Step 2 calls the *Fallback* action, which offers other options such as connecting to a live agent.
 For more information, see [Editing the fallback action](#fallback-action).

-You can edit the *No action matches* action just as you can any other action by changing the existing steps and adding or deleting steps.
-If you change the *No action matches* action, you might accidentally break your assistant's ability to recover from errors in the conversation.
+You can edit the **No matches** action just as you can any other action by changing the existing steps and adding or deleting steps.
+If you change the **No matches** action, you might accidentally break your assistant's ability to recover from errors in the conversation.
 If this happens, you can re-create the default steps.
 {: tip}

-You can set how often customers are routed to *No action matches* by changing a global setting for actions.
+You can set how often customers are routed to **No matches** by changing a global setting for actions.

 1. From the **Actions** page of the assistant, click **Global settings** ![Gear icon](../../icons/settings.svg).